ML-ARIS: Multilayer Underwater Acoustic Reconfigurable Intelligent Surface with High-Resolution Reflection Control: Related Work

 \section{Related Work}

 In recent years, extensive research has been undertaken to optimize RF-RIS performance, address implementation challenges, and explore its applicability across diverse communication scenarios.
-For instance, in \cite{tang2020wireless}, three distinct free-space path loss models were developed.
-These models analyze the relationship between the path loss in RIS-assisted wireless communications and variables such as the distances to the RIS, the RIS size, and the radiation patterns of reflected waves.
-Their models are validated through experiments with three fabricated RIS, which paves the way for future theoretical insights and practical innovations in the field of RF-RIS.
+For instance, in \cite{tang2020wireless}, three distinct free-space path loss models were developed to analyze the relationship between the path loss in RIS-assisted wireless communications and variables such as the distances, RIS size, and radiation patterns of reflected waves.
+These models were validated through experiments with fabricated RIS, paving the way for future theoretical insights and practical innovations in the field.

-The work presented in \cite{huang2019reconfigurable} investigates the energy efficiency of RIS-assisted communication systems.
-By simultaneously optimizing the transmitter power and the phase shifts of RIS elements, their theoretical analysis suggests that an RIS-assisted network could achieve up to 300\% higher energy efficiency compared to conventional multi-antenna amplify-and-forward relaying systems, without compromising quality of service.
-Additionally, \cite{ren2023deployment} discusses deployment strategies for RIS in millimeter-wave (mmWave) multi-cell networks.
-The study introduces environment-aware algorithms to optimize RIS placement, enhancing coverage and capacity while mitigating the signal blockages typical in mmWave communications.
+The work presented in \cite{huang2019reconfigurable} investigated the energy efficiency of RIS-assisted communication systems.
+By optimizing both the transmitter power and the phase shifts of RIS elements, their theoretical analysis suggests that an RIS-assisted network could achieve up to 300\% higher energy efficiency compared to conventional multi-antenna amplify-and-forward relaying systems, without compromising quality of service.
+Additionally, \cite{ren2023deployment} discussed deployment strategies for RIS in millimeter-wave (mmWave) multi-cell networks.
+This study introduced environment-aware algorithms to optimize RIS placement, enhancing coverage and capacity while mitigating the signal blockages typical in mmWave communications.

-In \cite{jian2022reconfigurable} a survey of RF-RIS hardware development is provided.
-The survey highlights the challenges and innovations in designing cost-effective RIS elements.
-The role of metametamaterials and programmable metasurfaces in achieving dynamic control over EM waves is emphasized.
-Specific techniques for achieving flexible phase shifts using varactor diodes are examined in \cite{boccia2002application}, \cite{tan2016increasing}, and \cite{pei2021ris}.
-These works involve placing a varactor diode at the radiating edge of a patch antenna and adjusting its reverse voltage to electronically control the RIS's phase response, allowing for a broad tunable phase control while maintaining a high reflection efficiency.
+In \cite{jian2022reconfigurable}, a survey of RF-RIS hardware development is provided, highlighting challenges and innovations in designing cost-effective RIS elements.
+The role of metametamaterials and programmable metasurfaces in achieving dynamic control over EM waves was emphasized.
+Techniques for achieving flexible phase shifts using varactor diodes were examined in \cite{boccia2002application}, \cite{tan2016increasing}, and \cite{pei2021ris}.
+These works involve placing a varactor diode at the radiating edge of a patch antenna and adjusting its reverse voltage to electronically control the RIS's phase response, allowing for a broad tunable phase control.